DerHosenmann/rok-bot/README.md

 *   Debug options, including taking screenshots on certain events (e.g., after initial click, if gather fails).
 *   Simple GUI to start and stop the bot.
 *   Automatically resizes the game window to **1280x720** when the bot starts.
-*   Can zoom out after sending a march (in three steps with short pauses) or when skipping an unavailable deposit.
+*   Can zoom out after sending a march (in up to four steps with short pauses) or when skipping an unavailable deposit.
 Each step uses a configurable number of mouse wheel clicks.
+*   Recognizes `troop_back.png` to quickly dispatch troops with a right-click on the next gem found.

 ## Setup